OO7ROBot/pdisk_uploader/README.md

-# Pdisk Uploader Bot 🔥
+# FilmyFather Pdisk Uploader Bot 🔥

 Upload on Pdisk by Url, File and also by direct forward post from other channel...